-Over the centuries, the appearance of the castle did not undergo major changes, and the works were rather only repairs.
+Over the centuries, the appearance of the castle has changed, although the works from the fourteenth and fifteenth centuries were rather gradual extensions and repairs.
 The report from 1569 mentions the need for repair and the difficulties because of the lack of water.
 The works on the digging of the well were also mentioned.
 In 1607, the castle was conquered and ruined during the Zebrzydowski rebellion.
 Soon, however, repairs were started on the initiative of the starost Stanislaus of Ruszcza Branicki, who rebuilt the stronghold in the renaissance style.
 In 1657, the castle was ravaged by Rákóczi’s army, but later it was still used by the staroste.
 The next, Swedish destruction in 1707 was already so serious, that the castle was finally abandoned in the eighteenth century.

 In the light of recent archaeological research, the original, oldest castle from the turn of the 13th and 14th centuries consisted of a cylindrical tower located at the highest point of the hill, on the south-western side of its peak flattening.
 The wall thickness was 1.4 meters, and the diameter was about 9 meters.
 It was free-standing, squat and probably not too high.
 It was surrounded by a stone perimeter wall with a hypothetical gatehouse on the eastern side.
 Interior buildings probably were wooden, attached to the inner faces of the wall.